 Children respond to parental distress with symptoms and behaviors.
 The greater the parent’s distress, the greater the child’s distress.

-Instead of demanding that the corporate treasury be invested in supporting families, the medical system labels distressed children with mental disorders and drugs them into submission.
+Instead of demanding that the corporate ‘surplus’ be used to support families, the medical system labels distressed children with mental disorders and drugs them into submission.

-For several decades, researchers like Peter and Ginger Breggin have documented the shocking extent to which American children are being drugged with stimulants and anti-depressants.
+For several decades, researchers Peter and Ginger Breggin have documented the shocking extent to which psychoactive drugs, including powerful ‘antipsychotics,’ are being prescribed to American children.

-The newest trend is to drug distressed children with powerful anti-psychotics.
-In adults, these toxic compounds increase the risk of stroke, cardiovascular disease, obesity, diabetes, suicide, seizures, infection, kidney failure, nervous-system damage and sudden death.
+In adults, these drugs are known to increase the risk of stroke, cardiovascular disease, obesity, diabetes, suicide, seizures, infection, kidney failure, nervous-system damage, and sudden death.
 The effects on children are unknown.

-That same year, one million individual children were prescribed these anti-psychotics (19 percent of the total of 5.5 million individuals).
+When we look at individuals, one million children were prescribed ‘antipsychotics” (19 percent of the total of 5.5 million individuals).
 Here are the numbers, by age group:

-A more accurate diagnosis for these children’s symptoms and behaviors would be “Severe Parental Distress due to Heartless Social Policies.”
+A more accurate diagnosis for these children’s symptoms and behaviors would be “Severe Parental Distress due to Heartless Capitalist Policies.”